vikramabhisheksah/Order-Management/README.md

 The project includes a basic template of a portal where your can raise changes to an existing order.
 The type of requests are customizeable.
 The portal is Microsoft SSO enabled & can be activated after Azure App registration.
-The portal has an admin panel to decide who can access the portal with elevated roles(Admin, Approver, Approver & Admin ).
+The portal has an admin panel to decide who can access the portal with elevated roles.
 The requests which are raised can be viewed in a Dashboard table and individual requests can be modified.
 The portal also has a bulk upload feature where multiple Order change requests can be placed in bulk.